 Blog

-“Be still and know… thyself” is a confluence of sayings that for me is the power of what most people call ‘meditation’.
+“Be still and know… thyself” is a confluence of sayings that sums up the power of meditation.

 Strictly speaking, meditation is not one single thing.
 It’s a process.
 In the Yoga Sutras of Patanjali, the meditative path is described as unfolding in three stages, each of which can take many years to mature.
 The first of these stages is dharana — the practice of learning to focus attention.